How to Choose a WetLink Penetrator

 This section will guide you through the process of choosing a compatible WetLink Penetrator for you cable.
 Please note, all of the tables mentioned are also found in our WetLink Penetrator Technical Specifications document as well as the Technical Details section of the WetLink Penetrator product page.

-All cable and tether manufactured by Blue Robotics has a compatible WetLink penetrator.
-If you are using Blue Robotics cable or tether or are installing a WetLink Penetrator on a Blue Robotics product, you can find the compatible WetLink Penetrator in the Tested Cables table or the technical details section of the cable, tether, or product you are using.
+Firstly, all cables and tether manufactured by Blue Robotics have a compatible WetLink penetrator.
+If you are using Blue Robotics cable or tether, or are installing a WetLink Penetrator on a Blue Robotics product, you can find the compatible WetLink Penetrator in the Tested Cables table or the technical details section of the cable, tether, or product you are using.
 You can then skip the rest of this guide and proceed to the WetLink Penetrator Assembly Guide.

-Compatible WLP Part NumberCable Part Name / NumberManufacturerApplicationJacket DiameterJacket MaterialConductorsTested Current¹Nominal VoltageMax Temp Recommended²
+Compatible WetLink PenetratorCable Part Name / NumberManufacturerApplicationJacket DiameterJacket MaterialConductorsTested Current¹Nominal VoltageMax Temp Recommended²

 Fathom Slim TetherBlue RoboticsTether4.0 mmPUR Foam1x UTP 26AWG--50°C